The Best Homemade and Store-Bought Solutions for Cleaning Leather Furniture

 You can use a combination of natural baby soap, water, and vinegar for a homemade leather conditioner.

 If you prefer store-bought cleaners, consider a product like Weiman Leather Cleaner and Conditioner.
-You can get it in a spray or wipes.
-It will remove dirt and moisturize your furniture in one step.
+It comes in a spray or wipe and removes dirt and moisturizes your furniture in one step.

 Leather is a durable material that’s easy to clean.
 Here’s how to clean leather furniture so that it looks vibrant again.